-Limited Liability Partnership or LLP is relatively a new concept in India.
+Limited Liability Partnership or LLP is relatively a new concept in India (compared to company form of legal entity).
 An LLP is a corporate entity formed under the Limited Liability Partnership Act, 2008.
 One of its important characteristics is that its partners have limited liability (unlike partnership firms registered under the Indian Partnership Act, 1932).
 An LLP has perpetual succession & separate legal existence from its members.
 Thus, an LLP is a corporate structure that combines benefits of both, a company & a partnership firm.

-As the compliance cost for an LLP is lower than company form & because of its greater flexibility, LLP is a good option for foreign entities to start business in India.
+As the compliance cost for an LLP is usually lower than company form & because of its greater flexibility, LLP is a good option for foreign entities to start business in India.
 This form of business is best suited to service industry, as well as small & medium scale enterprises.
 Over the last few years, many businesses running in traditional form of partnership firms & companies have migrated to LLP form.